ovh/docs/pages/web/domains/dns_zone_dmarc/guide.en_gb.md

 - **ruf=mailto:report@mydomain.ovh** : email address to which detailed failure reports should be sent via the "mailto" argument.

 - **fo=0**: options for generating failure reports.
-A value of '0' indicates that DMARC failure reports should be generated only if the SPF and DKIM authentication mechanisms fail to produce a pass-aligned result.
+A "0" value indicates that DMARC failure reports should be generated only if the SPF and DKIM authentication mechanisms fail to produce a pass-aligned result.

 - **adkim=r**: The DKIM ID alignment mode required by the domain owner is "relaxed" (flexible mode).
-In this mode, DKIM must provide a valid signature and the identifier of the “From” header can be partially aligned.
+In this mode, DKIM must provide a valid signature and the identifier of the "From" header can be partially aligned.

-- **aspf=s**: The SPF identifier alignment mode required is 'strict'.
+- **aspf=s**: The SPF identifier alignment mode required is "strict".
 This means that the SPF identifier of the aligned domain must exactly match the sending IP address of the message.

-- **adkim=r**: The DKIM ID alignment mode required by the domain owner is relaxed.
-In this mode, DKIM must provide a valid signature and the 'From' header identifier can be partially aligned.
+- **adkim=r**: The DKIM ID alignment mode required by the domain owner is "relaxed".
+In this mode, DKIM must provide a valid signature and the "From" header identifier can be partially aligned.

 - **ri=86400**: Sets the requested interval between aggregated reports, in seconds.
 In this case, an aggregated report must be generated at least once every 86400 seconds (i.e. once per day).